OpenEvalProject/evals/manuscripts/elife-77898/v1/manuscript.md

 During germ cell development, gDMRs are bound by proteins critical for their methylation maintenance during post-fertilization reprogramming.
 ZFP57 and ZNF445 have been identified as imprinting maintenance proteins (Takahashi et al., 2019).
 Using ZFP57 and ZNF445 ChIP-seq peak calling information from human embryonic stem cells and the HEK 293T cell line (Imbeault et al., 2017; Takahashi et al., 2019), 44% of the novel gDMRs and 49% of the reported gDMRs were bound by ZFP57 and/or ZNF445 (Figure 3C; Supplementary file 4).
 Of these gDMRs, 89% had a ZFP57 peak and 45% had a ZNF445 peak.
 This highlights the importance of ZFP57 as an important factor for the maintenance of imprinted methylation at gDMRs.
 5′-TGC(5mC)GC-3′ is the canonical binding motif for ZFP57 (Quenneville et al., 2011).
 Eighty-eight percent of the gDMRs with a ZFP57 peak had at least one 5′-TGCCGC-3′ motif, while 40% of the gDMRs without ZFP57 peak had at least one 5′-TGCCGC-3′ motif in the human genome (GRCh38; Supplementary file 4).
 Moreover, at gDMRs the number of 5′-TGCCGC-3′ motifs demonstrated a significant positive correlation with the number of individuals demonstrating partial methylation (Pearson = 0.54, p-value = 3.6e−07; Appendix 1—figure 1).
 This suggests that a greater number of motifs provide more functional binding opportunities for ZFP57 and also less likelihood that all ZFP57 motifs could be perturbed through polymorphism or DNA sequence variation resulting in the imprinted methylation being less polymorphic.

-## Allelic H3K4me3 histone mark at detected DMRs
+### Allelic H3K4me3 histone mark at detected DMRs

 The H3K4me3 histone mark is protective against DNA methylation.
 At imprinted DMRs, the unmethylated allele is usually enriched for this histone modification (Court et al., 2014; John and Lefebvre, 2011).
 We used H3K4me3 chromatin immunoprecipitation sequencing (ChIP-seq) data for six LCLs and their heterozygous single-nucleotide variant (SNV) calls from 1KGP.
 Fifty of the DMRs mapped to reported intervals and 19 of the novel DMRs could be examined.
 Of these, 47 previously reported and 16 novel DMRs showed a significant allelic count in ChIP-seq data (Fisher’s combined p-value binomial <0.05 with at least 80% of the reads on one allele) (Figure 4a; Supplementary file 6).
 We also examined if the allelic H3K4me3 and methylation are in opposite alleles in NA12878 and NA19240.
 Forty of the previously reported DMRs and 10 of the novel DMRs with significant allelic H3K4me3 could be examined in NA12878 and/or NA19240.
 Thirty-seven previously reported and seven novel DMRs showed opposite allelic states between H3K4me3 and methylation (Figure 4b; Supplementary file 6).

 ![Figure 4.](https://cdn.elifesciences.org/articles/77898/elife-77898-fig4-v1.jpg)

 **Figure 4.:** (a) The plots representing reference and alternative alleles H3K4me3 read counts for the heterozygous single-nucleotide variants (SNVs) mapped to the detected DMRs for the six examined samples.
 Each point represents an SNV.
 Blue color displays SNVs with Fisher’s combined p-value binomial <0.05 and at least 80% of the reads on one allele and red color represent those SNVs that did not satisfy either of these thresholds. (b) The plots representing paternal and maternal H3K4me3 read counts for the heterozygous SNVs at DMRs in NA12878 and NA19240.
 Each point represents an SNV.
-The ‘Status’ indicates the methylation origin of the DMR and if the DMR is novel or reported.Figure 4—source data 1.Figure 4—source data 2.
+The ‘Status’ indicates the methylation origin of the DMR and if the DMR is novel or reported.

 Overall, gDMRs were enriched more with the H3K4me3 mark.
 Sixty-three percent of the gDMRs and 48% of the sDMRs with at least one heterozygous SNV demonstrated an allelic H3K4me3 mark (Supplementary file 4).
 This is consistent with previous studies demonstrating the protective role of H3K4me3 against DNA methylation, specifically at germline ICRs in the second round of re-methylation during implantation and somatic development (Chen and Zhang, 2020; Hanna and Kelsey, 2014).

-## Conservation of detected imprinted DMRs across mammals
+### Conservation of detected imprinted DMRs across mammals

 To investigate the conservation of detected DMRs and determine if any of the novel DMRs are conserved in mammals, we used WGBS data from mouse (Mus musculus), rhesus macaque (Macaca mulatta), and chimpanzee (Pan troglodytes) (Hon et al., 2013; Jeong et al., 2021; Tung et al., 2012).
 In determining whether any of the orthologous regions in these mammals displayed partial methylation, we found that 81 of the detected intervals which overlapped with previously reported DMRs and 17 of the novel imprinted DMRs displayed partial methylation in at least one tissue sample in one or more mammals (Figure 5A; Supplementary file 4).
 In the mouse, orthologs of the 33 detected DMRs were partially methylated, 20 of these were previously reported to be imprinted in mice (Gigante et al., 2019; Xie et al., 2012).
 Most (88%) of the partially methylated DMRs in the mouse were also partially methylated in rhesus macaque and/or chimpanzee suggesting conservation across species.
 These shared DMRs mapped to well-known imprinted clusters including KCNQ1, H19, GNAS, SNURF/SNRPN, PLAGL, SGCE, BLCAP, PEG3, PEG10, PEG13, GRB10, BLCAP, NAP1L5, INPP5F, and MEG3 where their allelic PofO expression has already been reported in mouse and other mammals (Geneimprint, 2021; Morison et al., 2001).